+Source: Solar Heat Europe publications Source: IEA SHC Task55

 Therefore, thermal storage can play a key role in reducing peak demand in the electricity grid and compensating energy fluctuations.
-Storage is a technology enabler which allows a further integration and can facilitate sector coupling.
+Thermal storage also acts as a technology enabler which allows a further integration and can facilitate sector coupling.

-Not just Southern countries…
+Not just for Southern countries: the success story in Denmark

-When thinking about solar thermal we shouldn’t fall into the stereotype that this is just a “warm countries” technology.
-On the contrary one of the best examples in European markets is Denmark, where systems using a seasonal storage can provide solar heat at a cost below 3cent/KWh;
+When thinking about solar thermal it is common to fall into the preconceived idea that renewable energy is just for “warm countries”.
+But actually, one of the best examples in the European market is Denmark, where solar thermal systems connected to district heating networks and using a seasonal storage can provide solar heat at a cost below 3cent/KWh.